 For seven years Anne Fadiman edited The American Scholar, the venerable literary quarterly, described by The New York Times as “an intellectual giant.”
 Her essays and articles have appeared in Harper's, The New Yorker, and The New York Times, among many other publications.
 She has won National Magazine Awards for both reporting and essays.
 She is the editor of both the 2003 edition of The Best American Essays and Rereadings: Seventeen Writers Revisit Books They Love.
 She helped edit, and wrote the introduction to, The Opposite of Loneliness, a bestselling collection of stories and essays by her late student Marina Keegan.
 In 2012 Anne Fadiman was awarded the Richard H. Brodhead Prize for Teaching Excellence from Yale University.
 She recently fulfilled every wordsmith's dream when a sentence from one of her essays was chosen as the encrypted quotation in the New York Times Sunday Acrostic.
-She is currently working on a brief memoir titled The Oenophile’s Daughter, due in Spring 2015.
+She is currently working on a brief memoir titled The Oenophile’s Daughter.

 "Ms. Fadiman tells her story with a novelist’s grace, playing the role of cultural broker, comprehending those who do not comprehend each other and perceiving what might have been done or said to make the outcome different."— The New York Times